zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 #### Cookie authentication

-When the `auth` member of a regular connect string is in this format, cookie authentication is in use.
+When the `auth` member of a regular connect point is in this format, cookie authentication is in use.

 > With cookie authentication, the RPC client proves that it is authorized